 In the winter, I like to wear glasses that have a photochromic lens, so they adjust to the amount of light in the environment.
 This comes in handy for the bright sun reflecting off the snow when I start my ride.
 Later, when there is no light because I stayed out too late and the sun has gone to bed, the lenses adjust so my vision remains clear.

 Winter Cycling Footwear: 2 Steps for Protecting Your Feet

-Wool socks in my Red Wing Edition Wolvhammer boots seems to be a killer combination for my tootsies.
+All you need for winter cycling footwear is a pair of wool socks and boots.
+Don’t overcomplicate it; this is a killer combination for my tootsies.
 Having a little extra room in the toe box is crucial for ensuring that my feet stay warm.
-Sturmfist 4 gloves do an amazing job of keeping my hands warm, and only in this temperature range is it actually cold enough for me to start using them!
+It’s the same philosophy for my hands.
+Sturmfist 4 gloves do an amazing job of keeping my hands warm.
+When it’s 0º, it’s finally cold enough for me to start using them.

-One of my extra items that I like to carry on me is lip balm to protect my lips from the dry cold air.
-The other is an insulated Stanley vacuum mug that fits in my water bottle cage.
-It’s always preloaded with some sort of hot beverage for breaks during my ride, or to sip on post-race.
-One of my hot indulgences is hot cocoa with a little bit of Rumple Minze peppermint schnapps.
+One extra item I like to carry on me is lip balm to protect my lips from the dry cold air.
+Another essential part of my kit is an insulated Stanley vacuum mug that fits in my water bottle cage.
+It’s always preloaded with a hot beverage, for breaks during my ride or to sip post-race.
+One of my hot indulgences is hot cocoa with a little bit of Rumple Minze Peppermint Schnapps.

 Like Chelsea said, the best way to beat the wintertime blues is to get out there and breathe in the fresh air.
 Experiencing the joys of riding in cold weather will also help you find what to wear for cycling at 0º.
 Use Chelsea as your starting point and customize the right kit for you.
 Check out the other temp ranges here: